Kayak: Design principles

 Typically, kayak design is largely a matter of trade-offs: directional stability ("tracking") vs maneuverability; stability vs speed; and primary vs secondary stability.
 Multihull kayaks face a different set of trade-offs.
 The paddler's body shape and size is an integral part of the structure, and will also affect the trade-offs made.

 Attempting to lift and carry a kayak by oneself or improperly is a significant cause of kayaking injuries.
-Good lifting technique, sharing loads, and not using needlessly large and heavy kayaks prevents injuries.
+Good lifting technique, sharing loads, and not using needlessly large and heavy kayaks prevent injuries.

 Displacement

 If the displacement of a kayak is not enough to support the passenger(s) and gear, it will sink.
 If the displacement is excessive, the kayak will float too high, catch the wind and waves uncomfortably, and handle poorly; it will probably also be bigger and heavier than it needs to be.
 Being excessively big will create more drag, and the kayak will move more slowly and take more effort.
 Rolling is easier in lower-displacement kayaks.
 On the other hand, a higher deck will keep the paddler(s) drier and make self-rescue and coming through surf easier.
 Many beginning paddlers who use a sit-in kayak feel more secure in a kayak with a weight capacity substantially more than their own weight.
 Maximum volume in a sit-in kayak is helped by a wide hull with high sides.
 But paddling ease is helped by lower sides where the paddler sits and a narrower width.

 While the kayak's buoyancy must be more than the loaded kayak, the optimal amount of excess buoyancy varies somewhat with kayak type, purpose, and personal taste (squirt boats, for instance, have very little positive buoyancy).
-Displacements obviously must also vary greatly with paddler weight.
-Most manufacturers make kayaks for paddlers weighing 65–85 kg, with some kayaks for paddlers down to 50 kg.
+Displacements vary with paddler weight.
+Most manufacturers include kayaks for paddlers weighing 65–85 kg, with some kayaks for paddlers down to 50 kg.
 Kayaks made for paddlers under 100 lbs are almost all very beamy and intended for beginners.